Texas Public Policy Foundation Rushes to Defend ALEC

 For example, she says, the Associated General Contractors of Texas and the Consulting Engineers Council of Texas helped fund a 1997 TPPF study called “Sundown on Big Government.”
 The study purported to show that the Texas Department of Transportation and 11 other state agencies could collectively cut more than $737 million from their budgets by, in part, privatizing and outsourcing agency functions—a potentially lucrative proposal for the contractors and engineers that had helped fund the study.
 “I remember that as the watershed moment for TPPF,” says Hasting, who spearheaded the report.
 “That set into place that TPPF was a real player.”

 The ties between ALEC and TPPF run deep.
 A quick glance at their financial records shows that foundations who gave to ALEC also gave over $280,000 to TPPF in 2010.
-This doesn't even include corporate donations, and may be an incomplete list of foundation money - but here's the totals we've found so far below:
+This doesn't even include corporate donations, and may be an incomplete list of foundation money.

 Beyond the finances, TPPF and ALEC share the same network of corporations pushing talking points around.
 When you dig into their policy papers, many - if not all - of the sources for their allegedly independent information come from organizations and interest groups that sit on ALEC's boards.
 As we continue our research on ALEC and begin publishing our issue reports in the coming weeks and months, we will dig deeper into the specific policy ties between the two corporate bill factories.